shahanakattil/ai-in-a-day/06-ml-in-databricks/README.md

     ![ADF for lab6](./media/lab5-task6-4.png)

-1. Now on the Pipeline run window, click on **OK** button to a start the trigger, Also you should be able to see the parameters and values you have created in previous steps.
+1. Now on the Pipeline run window, click on **OK** button to start the trigger, Also you should be able to see the parameters and values you have created in previous steps.

     ![ADF for lab6](./media/paramrun.png)